Spartronics4915/developers_handbook/dev_guide/git_flow.md

 1. `git push`
     - Pushes your commits to a remote
     - Most often used like `git push origin master` -- "push the `master` branch to `origin`"
-    - Do this after you make a couple commits
+    - Do this frequently to make sure your changes are backed up on GitHub